timsolov/ms-users/app/usecase/reset_password_init/README.md

       "sender": "test@example.org", // sender email
       "sender_name": "Sender Name", // sender name
-      "receiver": "new_user@example.org", // email of the new identity "receiver_name": "New User", // full name of the new identity
+      "receiver": "new_user@example.org", // email of the new identity
       // url - is link to the Web page shows field "new password"
       // query i - should be confirm_id
       // query v - should be password for confirm record in db